Posts Tagged: the fall guy

 I don’t know if I wrote the story as a penance or a warning to others, but it may have something to do with a theme that occurs in many of my stories.
 A crime, even a little one, can’t remain covered up for long.
 I learned that when I was seventeen.

-Categories: book of the month shelf life
+Categories: shelf life